auntor101/Weather-Prediction/README.md

+This Project is supervised By
+**Md Mynoddin Sir,
+Assistant Professor,
+Department of CSE, RMSTU.**

 # **Weather Prediction for Chittagong**

 A machine learning-based **weather prediction system** designed to forecast weather conditions in **Chittagong, Bangladesh** using historical meteorological data.
 The project applies **advanced data preprocessing, hyperparameter tuning, and ensemble learning** to enhance prediction accuracy and generalization.
 A **Flask web application** with a structured **Bootstrap UI** allows users to input weather parameters and obtain real-time predictions.